A well-done, automated email sequence is what makes your revenue look good.

 An email sequence is a series of emails automatically sent to specific segments of people on your email list.
 An email sequence can be trigger-based or time-based.

-When an email sequence is trigger-based, it is sent based on actions such as:
+When an email sequence is trigger-based, emails are sent based on actions such as:

 - Browsing behavior